Skip to main content

 Australia is strongly committed to advancing the global protection and promotion of human rights through our bilateral relationships, development assistance and engagement with civil society, as well as our engagement in regional and multilateral fora.

-Australia engages Nepal on a range of human rights issues, including refugees, transitional justice, human trafficking, and modern slavery, and LGBTQIA+ issues.
+Australia engages Nepal on a range of human rights issues, including refugees, transitional justice, human trafficking, freedom of expression and modern slavery, and LGBTQIA+ issues.
 Australia is Co-Chair of the Refugee Core Group in Nepal, which leads international community cooperation and advocacy.

 Back to top